 Carolyn joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Carolyn's most recent donation traveled 7,800 miles to support Evaline, a smart young girl from Tanzania, to fund reparative surgery on her leg to allow her to walk with ease.
+Carolyn's most recent donation traveled 8,400 miles to support Evaline, a smart young girl from Tanzania, to fund reparative surgery on her leg to allow her to walk with ease.